yiisoft/yii2/docs/guide/db-dao.md

 Configuration
 -------------

-In order to start using database you need to configure database connection component first by adding `db` component to application configuration (for "basic" web application it's `config/web.php`) like the following:
+To start interacting with a database (using DAO or otherwise), you need to configure the application's database connection component.
+The Data Source Name (DSN) configures to which database application and specific database the application should connect:

 ```php
 return [